Trajectory Optimization for Unknown Maneuvering Target Tracking with Bearing-only Measurements: Introduction

 \section{Introduction}

-With increasing exploitation of marine resources, autonomous underwater vehicles (AUVs) have gradually become the main role in carrying out tasks, such as underwater surveillance (\cite{ferri2018autonomous}), feature mapping (\cite{biggs2024efficient}), pollution detection (\cite{lin2022smart}), resource surveys (\cite{su2022bearingOE}), etc. A particularly basic mission for AUVs is to track a maneuvering target of interest (\cite{he2019trajectory}).
+With increasing exploitation of marine resources, autonomous underwater vehicles (AUVs) have gradually become the main role in carrying out tasks, such as underwater surveillance, feature mapping, pollution detection, resource surveys \citep{ferri2018autonomous, su2022bearingOE}, etc. A particularly basic mission for AUVs is to track a maneuvering target of interest \citep{he2019trajectory}.
 Due to the rapid attenuation of underwater GPS signals and the unknown target, underwater environments impose substantial challenges on perception and locomotion of AUVs.
-Notably, AUVs are often limited in sensing capabilities that preclude position-based methods (\cite{berlinger2021implicit}).
-Consequently, bearing-only methods are preferable for underwater target tracking.
+The current common practice is to use onboard sensors (e.g., USBL, LBL, IMU) to obtain raw position information to achieve accurate tracking with filters.
+But these sensors measuring positions have a lot of disadvantages including usually enormous cost \citep{paull2013auv} and sensitivity to sound velocity errors \cite{leonard2016autonomous}.
+In contrast, bearing data are easy to obtain by passive bearing-only sensors (e.g. monocular cameras and hydrophones), which can serve as a supplement to position-based methods.
+Their advantages include low cost, low power and good concealment \citep{paull2013auv}.
+Particularly, bearing sensors may be the only choice in some scenarios requiring consistent concealment and less impacts on marine life \citep{fu2022leader}.
+Thus, bearing-only methods may be favored in military and marine applications where signal transmission is restricted \citep{van2022bearing}.
 However, bearing measurements exhibit strong nonlinear characteristics.
-Moreover, it is widely known that bearing-only target tracking accuracy depends not only on the filter performance but also on the relative geometry between the AUV and the target (\cite{he2020trajectory}).
+Moreover, it is widely known that bearing-only target tracking accuracy depends not only on the filter performance but also on the relative geometry between the AUV and the target \citep{he2020trajectory}.
 It is thus essential to develop trajectory optimization to improve bearing-only target tracking performance for AUVs.